 The funds are transmitted on the day of disbursement, but it may take longer before the deposit shows up in your account.

-Your refund profile will remain in effect throughout your time at UT.
-If your account changes, make sure you update your profile.
+Your refund profile remains in effect throughout your time at UT.
+If your account changes, make sure to update your profile.
 Checks that require an endorsement are not eligible for direct deposit.
-Instead, you’ll get an e-mail saying the money has been sent to your financial institution.
+Instead, you will get an email saying the money has been sent to your financial institution.

 Designate Financial Aid to Pay Other Charges